-- Exploitation of different image modalities, such as Computed Tomography (CT), anatomical and functional Magnetic Resonance Imaging (MRI), for radiotherapy treatment personalization.
+- Exploitation of different image modalities, such as Computed Tomography (CT), anatomical and quantitative Magnetic Resonance Imaging (MRI), for radiotherapy treatment personalization.
 Among the investigated functional MRI techniques, a speficic focus is given to Diffusion-Weighted MRI (DW-MRI)

 - Implementation of standardized and innovative image processing approaches, such as radiomics and machine learning, for patient stratification and treatment response prediction (Radiomics and Artificial Intelligence)